Sentry Uses Arcade to:

 If anyone knows what it’s like to make the most of limited resources at a rapidly growing company, it’s Rahul Chhabria.
 Rahul leads product marketing at Sentry, an error and performance monitoring platform for developers.
 Sentry has expanded exponentially over the past ten years, from a two-person, open-source passion project into a company with three offices and more than 200 employees worldwide.

 The key to marketing any software product is providing contextual education and demonstrating its value in an easy-to-understand way.
-While Sentry continued to see consistent growth with developers and companies to the likes of like Disney, Slack, and Rockstar Games, Rahul and the team needed to find more creative ways to bring the product closer to anyone who wanted to learn more about Sentry.
+While Sentry continued to see consistent growth with developers and companies to Disney, Slack, and Rockstar Games, Rahul and the team needed to find more creative ways to bring the product closer to anyone who wanted to learn more about Sentry.

-Normally, in order to show off the depths of what Sentry could really do, prospective users had to install one of Sentry’s SDK and push it to production.
-Once live, Sentry would start recording error events and transactions. —decide on a SDK (software development kit), take a code snippet, and put that into their production instance.
-Rahul was seeking a way to showcase the rich error context from stack traces to the line of code and surface what data developers would have access to when diagnosing performace issues without having to install anything.
+Normally, in order to show off the depths of what Sentry could really do, prospective users had to install one of Sentry’s SDKs and push it to production.
+Once live, Sentry would start recording error events and transactions.
+Rahul was seeking a way to showcase the rich error context from stack traces to the line of code and surface what data developers would have access to when diagnosing performance issues without having to install anything.

 Discovering Arcade was an aha! moment for Rahul, and it didn’t take long for him to roll it out across the Sentry team.
 “Arcade is a delightful solution to a complicated problem,” he says.
 “It took about five clicks, and boom, you’ve got a demo that’s shareable and embeddable.”
 That’s a far cry from the old process, which involved creating a ticket for video editors to create a GIF or demo and back-and-forth with notes and revisions—and could take a few weeks from start to finish.
 Arcade has given the team a level of independence and freed up resources.
 “Now our creative team can focus on bigger, more complex projects instead of making GIFs.
 No one wants to do that,” says Rahul.

 “Arcade lets our product do the talking at scale.
-Product demos are super easy to create and maintenance is no longer a pain as it’s simple to recreate them as our product improves over time,” says Chris Jennings.
+Product demos are super easy to create and maintenance is no longer a pain as it’s simple to recreate them as our product improves over time,” says Chris Jennings (co-founder and CTO).

 To wrap up, we asked Rahul what he’d tell other product and marketing leaders who are thinking about using Arcade: